Akshay201318/Major-project1/README.md

 # Habit Tracker
 This is a Cool Habit tracking web application built on node.js.
-Here you can habits to your schedule and then track those schedules everyday.
+Here you can add habits to your schedule and then track those schedules everyday.

 - You can add new habits to your schedule.
 - You can remove habits from your schedule.